morph-kgc/morph-kgc/docs/documentation.md

 **`{++DEFAULT++}`**

-- It is optional and it declares variables that can be used in all other sections for  convenience.
+- It is **optional** and it declares variables that can be used in all other sections for  convenience.
 For instance, you can set _main_dir: ../testing_ so that _main_dir_ can be used in the rest of the sections.

 Below is an example configuration file with one input relational source.
-In this case `DataSource1` is the only data source section, but additional data sources can be considered by including more sections. **[Here](https://github.com/oeg-upm/morph-kgc/blob/main/examples/configuration-file-examples/default_config.ini)** you can find a configuration file which is more complete.
+In this case `DataSource1` is the only data source section, but other data sources can be considered by including additional sections. **[Here](https://github.com/oeg-upm/morph-kgc/blob/main/examples/configuration-file-examples/default_config.ini)** you can find a configuration file which is more complete.

 ```
 [DEFAULT]